Vinaygond/Vinaygond.github.io/technicalskills.md

 I build systems that turn messy real-world problems into reliable software pipelines.

-I am strongest when the work involves scale, sensitive data, adversarial conditions, legal or financial consequences, and the need to ship something real instead of just talking about architecture.
+I am strongest when the work involves scale, sensitive data, high-pressure constraints, legal or financial consequences, and the need to ship something real instead of just talking about architecture.

 **Learn what the problem demands.
 Use what is proven.
 Build what lasts.**